-3 Reproducibile Data Science
+3 Reproducible Data Science

 Data science projects should be reproducible to be trustworthy.
 Dynamic documents facilitate reproducibility.
 Quarto is an open-source dynamic document preparation system, ideal for scientific and technical publishing.
 From the official websites, Quarto can be used to: